Nichole Olson, Executive Director

 Jacqueline McGrady, Development Director

 Jackie was raised on Nantucket and after graduating from the public school system here, went on to receive degrees from Amherst College, Harvard University, and General Theological Seminary.
 She returned home to the island to raise her two children and explore new opportunities.
-She is an ordained Episcopal priest, writer, experienced teacher and a pretty good cook in addition to being an organized and energized development professional.
+She is an ordained Episcopal priest, writer, and experienced teacher in addition to being an organized and energized development professional.

 Joanne McAveety, Lead Teacher